gloveboxes/prompt_flow_workshop/docs/workshop.md

     1. Select the **Chat flow with the template**.
     1. Finally, review the generated `flow.dag.yaml` file.

-1. Select the **Visual Editor** link at the top of the `flow.dag.yaml` file to open the visual editor.
+1. Select the **Visual editor** link at the top of the `flow.dag.yaml` file to open the visual editor.

     ![](./media/visual_editor.png)